AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 If you're looking to explore and discover the capabilities of our add-ons platform, check out these common use cases and accompanying code snippets to help you get started with our add-on SDK.
 For more extensive usage examples, check out the [code samples](https://developer.adobe.com/express-add-ons/docs/samples/).
 The [SDK References](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/) are also available to help you find all of the objects, methods, properties and events supported for building add-ons.

 ## Importing Content
 Importing content into a design is one of the most popular use cases.
 For instance, to add content retrieved from a third-party service or directly from the local hard drive.
-You can use the following examples to help you implement this feature in your add-on.
-The first function shows how to implement adding an image directly from a `blob` object, and the second shows how to implement it by fetching an image via a URL first.
-To implement the feature of importing content into a design in your add-on, you can use the following examples:
+The following example use cases for implementing this feature.
+The first function shows how to implement it by adding an image directly from a `blob` object, and the second shows how to implement it by fetching an image via a URL first.
+Follow the example below to implement this feature, but also be sure to refer to the [related SDK Reference section](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/app-document/#methods) and [code samples](https://developer.adobe.com/express-add-ons/docs/samples/) for more details.

+### Example
 ```js
 import AddOnSdk from "https://new.express.adobe.com/static/add-on-sdk/sdk.js";